I’m currently blogging about a series of DEM in 20 webinars from 1E, you can find each episode that I’ve blogged about (including this one) below:

 - Episode 2.
 That crashy app

 - Episode 3.
-Dealing with annoying admin requests
+Dealing with annoying admin requests <- you are here

-Security.
-Love it or hate it, without it we’d all be in a worse situation.
+Love it or hate it, without security we’d all be in a worse situation.
 However security mandates as a best practice that the user logged on to Windows should be a standard user and not a local administrator.
 Why ? because that helps thwart the spread of damage to the operating system from running files that could overwrite operating system kernel files for example, or simply to keep root kits or viruses in check.
 Bad software can do bad things especially if you are a local administrator.

 That said, most users will need to be able to install legitimate software or configure things that require local administrator permissions on their computer, so how can we deal with that in a seamless, automated way with Tachyon.